Canon 30D versus Canon 40D

 |Canon 20D (⇒ lft | rgt)||APS-C||8.2||3504||2336||no||21.9||11.0||721||62|

 Beyond body and sensor, cameras can and do differ across a range of features.
 The 30D and the 40D are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
-The table below summarizes some of the other core capabilities of the Canon 30D and Canon 40D in connection with corresponding information for a sample of similar cameras.
+The following table reports on some other key feature differences and similarities of the Canon 30D, the Canon 40D, and comparable cameras.
 The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.

 |Canon 30D (⇒ rgt)||optical||YES||2.5||230||fixed||no||8000||5.0||13||no|

 |Canon 7D (⇒ lft | rgt)||optical||YES||3.0||920||fixed||no||8000||8.0||12||no|